 Tax-Free Savings Accounts (TFSAs)

 Created in 2009, TFSAs are the newest registered account in Canada.
 Similar to RRSPs, they can hold most investment assets including cash, GICs, mutual funds, stocks and bonds.
 The income earned in these accounts — bank interest, dividend payments, equities growth, etc. — is completely tax-sheltered.
 You never pay tax on those earnings.
-The interest compounds tax-free over time.
+The interest will compound tax-free over time.
 Unlike RRSPs, you don’t get a tax deduction on contributions, but you also don’t pay income tax when you withdraw funds from your TFSA.
-Read more about The Best TFSA Investments in Canada.

 What’s the Best Way to Invest in a TFSA?